anshul96go/AnimintTest/r-gsoc2015-animint-proposal.md

 ### Interactivity with Legends

 * Currently in Animint, legends are static.
 This project will attempt to allow the user to use legends to subset the data that is being plotted.
 * Legends could also be extended by reacting to the user's actions.
-For example, in [this Highcharts visualization](http://www.highcharts.com/maps/demo/map-drilldown/dark-unica) the legend reacts to wherever the user's mouse is loated.
+For example, in [this Highcharts visualization](http://www.highcharts.com/maps/demo/map-drilldown/dark-unica) the legend reacts to the location of the user's mouse.

 ### Fragment Identifiers